 After building a successful photography studio in Seattle during the 1890s, Edward Curtis envisioned a monumental plan: to make a lasting document, through photographs and in-depth interviews, of Native Americans from every North American tribe west of the Mississippi River.

-Beginning in 1900, Curtis labored continuously over the next three decades, making multiple lengthy visits with Native people from the American Southwest to the far north of Alaska’s Arctic Circle.
-These efforts allowed him to develop personal relationships and learn the histories and traditions of more than eighty tribes, resulting in over 40,000 negatives, the majority on glass plates.
-By 1930, nearly destitute, he had completed his twenty-volume set of leatherbound books, each volume comprising detailed text and a companion portfolio of photographs in the form of photogravures (prints from copper plates).
+Beginning in 1900, Curtis labored over the next three decades, making multiple lengthy visits with Native people from the American Southwest to the far north of Alaska’s Arctic Circle.
+These efforts allowed him to develop personal relationships, and learn the histories and traditions of more than eighty tribes.
+He created more than 40,000 negatives, the majority on glass plates.
+By 1930, nearly destitute, he had completed his twenty-volume set of leatherbound books.
+Each volume was comprised of detailed text and a companion portfolio of photographs in the form of photogravures (prints from copper plates).

 With his vast collection of negatives, Curtis also selected single images and printed them in his studio, first in Seattle and later in Los Angeles.
 In these, we see the work of an artist and master printer.
 The individual images were created as goldtones—photographs printed on glass—and also as platinum, silver gelatin, and silver bromide photographs on paper.